spatie/browsershot/README.md

 ## Installation

-You can install this package through Composer.
+This package can be installed through Composer.

 ```js
 {